microsoft/live-share/docs/quickstart/share.md

 </tr>
 </table>

 In VS Code, a browser will appear for you use to sign in.

-If you are using VS Code on Linux, you'll be prompted to enter a user code once that will be displayed in the browser once you've signed in.
-Otherwise you can simply close the browser.
+> **VS Code Linux users:** You'll be [prompted to enter a user code](../use/vscode.md#sign-in-using-a-user-code) that can be found by clicking on the link "Click here for user code directions" in the resulting "Ready to collaborate!" page after you have signed in via the browser.
+Enter the code in the input window that appears in VS Code to complete the process.

+Simply close the browser when done.

 If you are using Visual Studio and have already signed into the tool, Visual Studio Live Share will automatically use your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) so you can skip this step!
 If prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.